pollygot/dev.pollygot.com/docs/flock/facebook.md

 ## Send to Feed

-Sending to a feed or "wall".
+Sending to a "feed" or "wall".

 ```json5
 // POST https://flock-api.pollygot.com/v1/facebook/feed/send?apiKey=YOUR_API_KEY